 Benefits of Re-Roofing in Autumn

-- Storm Preparation: Installing a new roof before winter ensures your home is protected from upcoming heavy rains and winds.
+- Storm Preparation: Installing a new roof before winter ensures protection against upcoming heavy rains and winds.

-In some regions, autumn can bring early rainfall.
-Checking long-term weather forecasts and working with an experienced roofing contractor can help avoid unexpected weather disruptions.
+Potential Drawbacks: In some regions, autumn can bring early rainfall.
+Considering a few factors, such as consulting long-term weather forecasts and working with experienced roofing contractors, can help mitigate unexpected weather disruptions.

 Winter (June to August): The Least Favorable Option